phaserjs/phaser/README.md

 * Text.addColor would incorrectly color the text stroke if set (thanks @llevkin #1893)
 * Setting the scaleMode property of a Game configuration object would cause a ScaleManager TypeError in the resize method.
 It now stores the scale mode locally and applies it after boot (thanks @Mickawesomesque #1534)
 * Device.windowsPhone should now correctly identify Windows Phone 8.1 devices, which also think they are iOS and Androids.
 If you find a device that gets around this check please send us its ua string! (thanks @jounii #1496)
+* Rope.segments used the wrong vertices property, causing a runtime error.
+* Debug.ropeSegments didn't take the scale of the Rope object into consideration, causing incorrect debug rendering.

 ### Deprecated